iamwilhelm/use.gpu/packages/live/README.md

 # Live - Reactive Effect Run-time

-Live is a reimplementation of the React `<Component>` tree and the hook system.
+Live is a reimplementation of the **React `<Component>` tree** and its hook system.
 It allows you to use popular reactive patterns to write code beyond UI widgets.

+Unlike React, Live **does not produce an output DOM**.
+Components can only render other components, or yield values back to parents.

 It's built to serve as the reactive core of Use.GPU, but there is nothing GPU- or graphics-specific about it.

-Unlike React, Live does not produce an output DOM.
-Components can only render other components, or yield values back to parents.

 Live is designed to play nice with real React, but shares no code with it.

-Non-React extensions:
+**Non-React extensions:**
 - Continuations - Parents run more code after children have rendered
 - Yeet-Reduce - Parents gather values from a tree of children
 - Context Consumers - Context Providers in reverse